It’s Time to Believe in Your Conscience: A Step-by-Step Assessment with Listening

-- At the end of the week, count up how many times your conscience spoke up.
-Did you find you heard it more when you were actively listening for it?
+- At the end of the week, count how many times your conscience has spoken up.
+Did you find you heard it more when you were actively listening to it?
 How many times was it right?

-- Keep all of your notes for comparison after the end of Week 2.
+- Keep all your notes for comparison after the end of Week 2.

 The Second Week

 - For the next five to seven days, listen to your conscience and actively IGNORE what it tells you (within reason).

 - Write down what happened afterward.